mikolmogorov/Ragout/docs/USAGE.md

 ###Default values

-You can change default values for local parameters assigning parameter value to the special "star" object.
+You can change default values for local parameters by assigning the parameter value to the special "star" object.
 For instance, if all input references except one are in draft form, you can write:

     *.draft = true